Muriel Orevillo-Montenegro: Biography

 Orevillo-Montenegro's parents and grandparents were amongst the first generation of Protestant converts in the Philippines.

 She first pursued a pre-medical studies course, but due to financial strains, switched to political science.
 However, due to her father's death, she was unable to complete her second choice of studies.
-She later returned to studies and completed undergraduate degrees in Animal Husbandry and Christian Education in Silliman University in 1979.
+She later returned to studies and completed undergraduate degrees in animal husbandry and catechism in Silliman University in 1979.
 After graduation, she worked as a youth worker for the United Church of Christ in the Philippines.
 She became a full time pastor of United Church of Christ in the Philippines in 1980.

 In 1994, when she finished Master of Divinity, she began teaching at the Divinity School of Silliman University.
 She later went for further studies at Union Theological Seminary in New York and received an S.T.M. in 1999 and a Ph.D. in 2003.
-In 2007, She was appointed and became the first female Dean of Siliman University Divinity School.
+In 2007, She was appointed and became the first female Dean of Silliman University Divinity School.

-In 2018, she was appointed the Coordinator of Interfaith Cooperation Forum, based in the Asia and Pacific Alliance of YMCAs (APAY) in Hongkong.
+In 2018, she was appointed the Coordinator of Interfaith Cooperation Forum, based in the Asia and Pacific Alliance of YMCAs (APAY) in Hong Kong.